 The northern and eastern parts of this summerrainfall region are subtropical with hot, humid summers and mist in the mountainous parts.
-Winter throughout the province is mild and mostly frost-free.

-Mining is a significant economic activity in the province.
+Winter throughout the province is mild and mostly frostfree.
+The Agribusiness Academy at Tompi Seleka and Madzivhandila was officially launched in 2007 in collaboration with the Flemish government.
+This academy mentors and trains small-scale farmers, including providing refresher courses for extension officers.
+The Agribusiness Academy is also supporting an agritourism initiative at Ha-Makuya in the Vhembe District in partnership with the University of the Witwatersrand.